ulfschneider/horiz-gauge/README.md

 let diagram = gauge(settings);
 </pre>

-Play with the settings of the horiz-gauge by visiting [https://htmlpreview.github.io/?https://github.com/ulfschneider/horiz-gauge/blob/master/horiz-gauge-playground.html][8]
+Play with the settings of the horiz-gauge by visiting [horiz-gauge playground][8]

 ### Parameters